rferguson22/Gaussian-Process/README.md

 - There is a **single combined output file** that aggregates all input data and experiment results.
 - The filename is determined by the `out_file_name` parameter in `options.yaml`.
   If not specified, it defaults to `"GP_results.txt"` and is saved in the same folder as the input.
-- The file contains all kinematic dimension columns followed by experiment columns from all input files, labeled as described in the **Output Labels** section.
+- The file contains all kinematic dimension columns followed by experiment columns from all input files, labelled as described in the **Output Labels** section.
 - If a particular experiment does **not** include a measurement at a given kinematic point, the corresponding quantity and error values in the output will be set to `inf` as a placeholder — mirroring the input file format.

 ---